domeniconappo/smfr/README.md

 - Get the source code: `$ git clone https://github.com/domeniconappo/SMFR.git`
 - Enter into SMFR folder and copy _.env.tpl_ file to _.env_.
   - `$ cp .env.tpl .env`
-- Edit the file `.env` and set the following variables:
+- Edit the file `.env` and change defaults according your needs:
     - `SMFR_DATADIR=/DATA/smfr/data`
       -   The server folder where MySQL and Cassandra data folders will be mapped to.
     - `CASSANDRA_KEYSPACE=smfr_persistent`